• Skip to primary navigation

 • 1/4 tsp salt

-• 1/2 cup shredded unsweetened or sweetened flaked coconut
+• 1/2 cup shredded unsweetened flaked coconut 50g

 Instructions

 • Preheat oven to 350F.
 Beat butter and sugars until creamy.
-Beat in eggs, orange zest, cinnamon, baking soda, vanilla and salt.
+Beat in eggs, orange zest, and vanilla.

-• Scoop onto ungreased or parchment lined baking sheets.
+• Drop 2 tablespoon scoops 2 inches apart onto ungreased or parchment lined baking sheets.
 Bake about 15 minutes, or until edges are golden brown.
 Cool on pan 2 minutes.
 Remove cookies to wire racks to cool completely.

 We changed, the cookies didn’t!